 Probate of Will

-Probate means a copy of a will certified under the seal of a court of competent jurisdiction with a grant of administration of the estate of the testator.
+Probate means a copy of a Will certified under the seal of a court of competent jurisdiction with a grant of administration of the estate of the testator.

 Our Process